davidthings/jebrish/README.md

 ![](readme_images/rg353m_glamour.webp)

-This is a fork of the buildroot project with some settings / config for RK3566-based handheld gaming devices.
+This is a fork of the [BuildRoot](https://buildroot.org/) project with some settings / config for RK3566-based handheld gaming devices.

-It uses the U-Boot and Kernel Config developed for JELOS.
+It uses the U-Boot and Kernel Config developed for [JELOS](https://jelos.org/), the incredible handheld retrogaming OS.

-The purpose of this fork is to provide a dead simple way to build a minimal Linux system for the RK3566 expressly for the purpose of working with new devices that use this chip which might want to work with JELOS eventually.
+The purpose of this fork is to provide a dead simple way to build a minimal Linux system for future RK3566-based devices that might want to run JELOS.
+This can be a testbed for u-boot, device tree and kernel experimentation.
+With these in good shape, the rest of the task of getting JELOS to run can begin.

 It attempts to address the situation that applies to a developer who wishes to help with the lower-level parts of the OS, like U-Boot, Device Tree, and the Kernel, but who is not intimately familiar with Linux or Jelos.